Helston

 Helston (Hellys) is a town and civil parish in Cornwall, England, United Kingdom.
 It is situated at the northern end of the Lizard Peninsula approximately 12 mi east of Penzance and 9 mi south-west of Falmouth.
 Helston is the most southerly town on the island of Great Britain and is around 1+1/2 mi farther south than Penzance.
-The population in 2011 was 11,700.
+At the 2021 census the population of the parish was 11,611 and the population of the built up area was 11,360.

 The former stannary and cattle market town is best known for the annual Furry Dance (known locally as the Flora Dance), said to originate from the medieval period.
 However, the Hal-an-Tow is reputed to be of Celtic origin.
 The associated song and music, The Floral Dance, is known to have been written in 1911.
 In 2001, the town celebrated the 800th anniversary of the granting of its Charter.

 History

-The name comes from the Cornish 'hen lis' or 'old court' and 'ton' added later to denote a Saxon manor; the Domesday Book refers to Henliston (which survives as the name of a road in the town).
+The name comes from the Cornish "hen lys" (or "old court") and "ton" added later to denote a Saxon manor; the Domesday Book refers to Henliston (which survives as the name of a road in the town).
 Only one edition refers to 'Henlistona'.
 It was granted its charter by King John on 15 April 1201, for the price of forty marks of silver.
 It was here that tin ingots were weighed to determine the tin coinage duty due to the Duke of Cornwall when a number of stannary towns were authorised by royal decree.
 A document of 1396 examined by Charles Henderson shows that the old form "Hellys" was still in use The manor of Helston in Kerrier was one of the seventeen Antiqua maneria of the Duchy of Cornwall.
 The seal of the borough of Helston was St Michael his wings expanded and standing on a gateway.
 The two towers domed upon the up-turned dragon, impaling it with his spear and bearing upon his left arm an escutcheon of the arms of England, viz Gu three lions passant guardant in pale Or, with the legend "Sigillum comunitatis helleston burg".

 It is a matter of debate as to whether Helston was once a port, albeit no actual records exist.
 A common belief is that in the 13th century Loe Bar formed a barrier across the mouth of the River Cober cutting the town off from the sea.
 Geomorphologists believe the bar was most likely formed by rising sea levels, after the last ice age, blocking the river and creating a barrier beach.
 The beach is formed mostly of flint and the nearest source is found offshore under the drowned terraces of the former river that flowed between England and France, and now under the English Channel.